linera-io/linera-protocol/CONTRIBUTING.md

 See https://github.com/zefchain/serde-reflection for more context.

-## WASM support
+## Wasm support

-The support of WASM is controlled by the features `wasmer` and the `wasmtime`, and currently defaults to `wasmer` only.
+The support of Wasm is controlled by the features `wasmer` and the `wasmtime`, and currently defaults to `wasmer` only.

-Testing the WASM application examples requires configuring a custom test runner included with `linera-sdk`.
+Testing the Wasm application examples requires configuring a custom test runner included with `linera-sdk`.
 First it has to be built:

 ```
 cargo build --release --bin test-runner
 ```

-After that, the WASM tests can be executed with:
+After that, the Wasm tests can be executed with:

 ```
 cd examples